berezhkoE/Kind-Motivator/README.md

 - It watches your workflow and supports you when your run fails many times.
 - It shares your happiness when new tests pass.
+- It supports you when you work hard.
-- It supports you when you work late at night.
+- It cheers you when you work late at night or early in the morning
+- And more than that!
 <!-- Plugin description end -->

 ## Установка